k-cicek/ZoomClone/README.md

 - The ability to allow others to stream their video
 - Add styling
 - The ability to create mesages
-- Add mute button
-- Add Stop Video button
+- Stop button the video and mute the conversation